 Adonna Khare’s “Elephants” captured hearts and imaginations at ArtPrize 2012, winning the Public Vote Grand Prize.
 Following that win, she was one of the 102 artists featured in the 2014 State of the Art: Discovering American Art Now exhibition.
 Most recently, ArtPrize donated “Elephants” to Crystal Bridges Museum of American Art, where the renowned museum took it into its permanent collection, and featured it as the centerpiece of its Animal Meet Human exhibition.
 Her work has been featured in the Los Angeles Times, NPR, The Huffington Post, Daily Mail, Juxtapoz Magazine, and Mashable, among others.

 Anila Quayyum Agha, winner of the ArtPrize 2014 Public Vote Grand Prize and co-winner of the 2014 Juried Grand Prize, left visitors in awe with her piece “Intersections,” which was installed at the Grand Rapids Art Museum.
 Since winning $300,000 at ArtPrize, “Intersections” has been travelling the world, showing at the Dallas Contemporary Art Museum, Rice University Gallery, and Sharjah Contemporary Art Museum in the UAE.
 Agha has also shown in New York City and New Delhi, India, and has several upcoming shows across the country in 2017 and 2018.

 Keep elevating the artists you love at ArtPrize Nine by voting for their entries!

-Download the ArtPrize mobile app, free for iOS and Android, and then head to artprize.org/vote to learn more about voting at ArtPrize, including how and when to cast your votes at the ninth annual event,.By Jaenell Woods on
+Download the ArtPrize mobile app, free for iOS and Android, and then head to artprize.org/vote to learn more about voting at ArtPrize, including how and when to cast your votes at the tenth annual event,.By Jaenell Woods on